 The investigation into an extended sequence length (1120 nt vs 384 nt) of the mtDNA for a sample of green turtles from southwest Pacific rookeries found that the longer sequences revealed greater nucleotide diversity.
 The increased nucleotide diversity provides further resolution between known haplotypes.
 Haplotype diversity was also found to increase for the southwest Pacific region, whereas only six haplotypes were found in the short sequences, two additional haplotypes were revealed when the extended length of the mitochondrial DNA was investigated.
 The increase in haplotype diversity presents the potential to provide greater resolution between natal regions.
-One of the new haplotypes found is a promising candidate for defining the New Caledonian rookery further from other rookeries in the short sequence is investigated, however when the long sequence is investigated both the B3s that have been described at the New Caledonian rookery resolved into a new haplotype that so far has not been found elsewhere.
+One of the new haplotypes found is a promising candidate for defining the New Caledonian rookery further from other rookeries in the southwest Pacific region.
+Haplotype B3 is shared across a range of rookeries when the short sequence is investigated, however when the long sequence is investigated both the B3s that have been described at the New Caledonian rookery resolved into a new haplotype that so far has not been found elsewhere.
 The other new haplotype found in the long sequenced region occurred twice, once each at the southern Great Barrier Reef and Coral Sea rookeries, and is therefore not unique to either natal region.